s98113161/auto-xtrabackup/README.md

 ```sh
 /usr/local/bin/
 ```
-and you can full backup by type command by console
+and you can full backup by this command
 ```sh
 umbackup -b full
 ```